 NIST maintains an email discussion list to disseminate information.
 Send requests to join the list to med_poc at nist dot gov.

-The HAVIC collection of Internet multimedia (i.e., clips containing both audio and video streams) will be provided to registered MED participants.
+Portions of the HAVIC collection of Internet multimedia (i.e., clips containing both audio and video streams) will be provided to registered MED participants.
 The data, which was collected by the Linguistic Data Consortium, consists of publicly available, user-generated content posted to the various Internet video hosting sites.

 The Yahoo Flickr Creative Commons 100M dataset (YFCC100M) is a large collection of images and video available on Yahoo!
 Flickr.
 All photos and videos listed in the collection are licensed under one of the Create Commons copyright licenses.
 This dataset is available directly from Yahoo! here.
 Only a subset of the YFCC100M videos will be used for this evaluation, this subset is to be determined.